LTurret/MapleStory-TMS-v120-Server/README.md

    OpenJDK 64-Bit Server VM (build 25.452-b09, mixed mode)
    ```

-2. Open the repository in editory
+2. Open the repository in editor
 3. Create `out` and `dist` directory, and your structure should look like this:

    ```plain